-Imagine walking along the streets of LA and suddenly you are immobile, unable to walk as your feet sink only 5 inches into the asphalt.
-Not just a little stuck, but completely unable to free yourself and suddenly the huge teeth of a saber tooth cat end your suffering.
+Imagine you are walking along the former streets of Los Angeles, and suddenly you are immobile, unable to walk.
+You look down, and your feet have sunk only 5 inches into the asphalt.

 La Brea Tar Pits – Pit 91